Chase Line: Route

 The line from Birmingham to Walsall (sometimes referred to as the Walsall Line) has two alternative routes, both electrified at 25 kV AC overhead.
 One leaves New Street to the east, following the Cross-City Line as far as Aston, where it diverges to the west.
 The other leaves to the west, and travels via Soho.
-Beyond Walsall, the line was electrified in 2019, and continues north to Hednesford and Rugeley.
+Beyond Walsall, the line was electrified in 2019, and continues north to Rugeley.
 This section was freight-only for some years, reopening to passenger trains in stages between 1989 and 1998.

 Places served on the route are listed below.
 For information on the stations, please refer to the list in the route map.